'I thought they were booing me!" - Mount stunned by Gomez's England boos | Goal.com

 'I thought they were for me!' - Mount confused by Gomez's England boos

-Mason Mount thought that England’s fans were booing him - and not substitute Joe Gomez - as sections of the crowd at Wembley Stadium turned on the Liverpool defender.
+Mason Mount thought that England’s fans were booing him - and not substitute Joe Gomez - as sections of the crowd at Wembley Stadium turned on the Liverpool defender during the win over Montenegro.

-Gomez was targeted after he was involved in a spat with Raheem Sterling which left him with a scratch on his face and saw the Manchester City forward dropped for the Montenegro clash.
+Gomez was targeted by supporters after he was involved in a spat with Raheem Sterling which left him with a scratch on his face and saw the Manchester City forward dropped for the Euro 2020 qualifying clash.

-The fracas came as tensions were high following the pair clashing on the pitch at Anfield as Liverpool got a 3-1 win over Man City ahead of the international break.
+The fracas at St George's Park on Monday came as tensions were high following the pair clashing on the pitch at Anfield 24 hours earlier as Liverpool beat City 3-1 ahead of the international break.

 “I thought they were booing me when I came off," Mount said.
 "It has gone now, everything has been worked out in the camp and now I think the focus goes on to the next game.